robertorcosta/azure-docs.pt-br/articles/azure-monitor/app/java-standalone-config.md

 | ALL               | ALL    | ALL     | ALL     |

 > [!NOTE]
-> Se uma exceção for passada para o agente, a mensagem de log (e exceção) aparecerá na portal do Azure na `exceptions` tabela em vez da `traces` tabela.
+> Se um objeto de exceção for passado para o agente, a mensagem de log (e os detalhes do objeto de exceção) aparecerá na portal do Azure na `exceptions` tabela em vez da `traces` tabela.

 ## <a name="auto-collected-micrometer-metrics-including-spring-boot-actuator-metrics"></a>Métricas de micrometer coletadas automaticamente (incluindo as métricas do acionador do Spring boot)